 DuPont has operations in more than 90 countries worldwide.
 The majority are located in Europe, while other operations can be found in North America, Latin America, the Middle East, Africa, and Asia.
 In 2013 the US accounted for 40% of the company's revenues.

-DuPont's eight business segments are Agriculture, Electronics & Communications, Industrial Biosciences, Nutrition & Health, Performance Chemicals, Performance Materials, Safety & Protection, and Pharmaceuticals.
+DuPont's eight business segments are Agriculture, Electronics & Communications, Industrial Biosciences, Nutrition and Health, Performance Chemicals, Performance Materials (which it plans to sell), Safety & Protection, and Pharmaceuticals.
 The company's largest segment, Agriculture, consists of the Pioneer Hi-Bred International and DuPont Crop Protection businesses, offering a slew of products and services aimed at improving crop yields and productivity.
 Products include Pioneer brand seeds, as well as other insecticide, fungicide, and herbicide brands.

 Performance Chemicals (fluorine products and white pigments) and Performance Materials (a wide range of polymers) round out DuPont's top three segments, which all together generate about two-thirds of the company's sales.

 The company serves companies in a rage of industries, including Agriculture, Automotive, Building and Construction, Chemicals, Electronics, Energy, Food and Beverage, Government and Public Sector, and Health Care and Medical.